arynishere/ChangePassword/README.md

     ./chpass.sh
     ```

-    The script will prompt you for a username and a filename and a hostname .
-The filename should contain necessary variables (e.g., `new_ssh_password`, `mysecretsalt`,`hostname`) in YAML format.
+    The script will prompt you for a username, a filename, and a hostname.
+The filename should contain necessary variables (e.g., `new_ssh_password`, `mysecretsalt`, `hostname`) in YAML format.

 3. **Run the Ansible playbook:**

     ```bash
-    ansible-playbook -i$hostfile changepass.yml --extra-vars "username=$username filename=$filename hostnamefile=$hostnamefile"
+    ansible-playbook -i $hostnamefile changepass.yml --extra-vars "username=$username filename=$filename hostnamefile=$hostnamefile"
     ```

-    Replace `username` with the desired username and `filename` with the filename containing your variables.
+    Replace `username` with the desired username, `filename` with the filename containing your variables, and `hostnamefile` with the filename containing your hostnames.

 ## Example variables file (vault.yml)